Lanzarote magical island

 What else makes Lanzarote so unique?
 The Sahara Desert is only 127km away from this easternmost Canary Island.
 This isn’t the only reason for the several microclimates which exist throughout Lanzarote.
 Other factors include a lack of high mountains, the Canary current bringing in the cooler Atlantic water plus the North easterly trade winds.

-The Sahara Desert is only 127km away from this easternmost Canary Island, but that isn’t the only reason for the several microclimates existing throughout the island.
+The Sahara Desert is only 127km away from this easternmost Canary Island.
+There are several micro climates which exist throughout the island.

 Lanzarote was the first whole island to be declared a Biosphere Reserve in it’s entirety.
 Lanzarote wine, produced mainly within the La Geria wine region, is also protected under the title.
 The Geopark ‘Los Chinijos’ covers over 2,500m2, including Lanzarote and neighbouring smaller islands – La Graciosa, Alegranza, Montaña Clara and Roque del Oeste.